mikro-orm/mikro-orm/docs/docs/logging.md

 ### Changing `debugMode` or disabling logging for specific queries

-If you'd like to disable logging or change the debug mode on a per-query basis, you can leverage `FindOptions.loggingOptions` and its `enabled` or `debugMode` property:
+If you'd like to disable logging or change the debug mode on a per-query basis, you can leverage `FindOptions.logging` and its `enabled` or `debugMode` property:

 ```ts
 // MikroORM.init({ debug: true });